 Days with Grey participates in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-Create boxes in horizontal rows and color each box with your AB pattern (e.g. green red, green red).
+Create boxes in horizontal rows and color each box with your AB pattern.
 Make sure you use the same two colors to create the pattern practice.

-Plus Plus pieces are big colored shapes your child will use to match the same color piece to the same color boxes.
-You want to give your child a helping hand by making sure there is the right number of pieces for them to choose from.
+Plus Plus pieces are big, colored shapes your child will use to match the same-colored piece to the same-colored boxes.
+You want to give your child a helping hand by making sure there are the right pieces for them to choose from.

-Each time your preschooler grasps a small object, they are also strengthening small hand muscles and preparing their hands for pencil grip when ready to write.
+Each time your preschooler grasps a small object, they are also strengthening small hand muscles and preparing their hands for a pencil grip when they are ready to write.

 PRO TIP: I drew dots to show my preschooler how to begin his pattern practice on the left and move to the right.